-A. Certificate of Free Sale and Use: DIGESA requires a Certificate of Free Sale and Use to register food and beverages in Peru.
-The prior registration of new to market products is required for customs clearance procedures.
-Certificates of Free Sale and Use should be obtained from the state Departments of Agriculture and Commerce.
+A. Certificate of Free Sale and Use: DIGESA requires a certificate of free sale and use to register food and beverages in Peru.
+Prior registration of new to market products is required for customs clearance procedures.
+Certificates of free sale and use should be obtained from the pertinent State Departments of Agriculture and Commerce.
 The certificate must not be older than one year from the date of issue.
 For additional information, see FAIRS Peru Country Report 2011.